awesomeeng/awesome-log/docs/LogWriters.md

 Log.defineWriter("my-example-writer",MyExampleWriter);
 ```

-It begins by requiring `AwesomeLog` and `AwesomeLog.LogWriter`.
+It begins by requiring `AwesomeLog` and `AwesomeLog.AbstractLogWriter`.

-Next, we create a class that extends `AwesomeLog.LogWriter`.
+Next, we create a class that extends `AwesomeLog.AbstractLogWriter`.

-When you subclass LogWriter you are required to implement four specific methods...
+When you subclass AbstractLogWriter you are required to implement four specific methods...

  - `constructor(parent,type,name,levels,formatter,options)`: Called when a new instance of the writer is created.
 New instances are created during the `Log.start()` call and you need not do it yourself.
 You would place any initialization of your writing device here.
 THe arguments to the constructor are all supplied by AwesomeLog and the configuration passed to `Log.init()`.  `options` specifically is the writer options and can be used during initialization.